aliceferreiracodes/text-rpg/README.md

 ```

 ## Usage
-If you want to run the game in your computer, first make sure if you have Python 3.12 or higher installed and added to PATH.
+If you want to run the game on your computer, first make sure if you have Python 3.12 or higher installed and added to PATH.
 Then you can:

 1. Clone the repository OR
 2. Download zip